-I did, however, make serious progress through my Netflix backlog.
+I did, however, make serious headway on my Netflix backlog.
 Serious progress, people.

-Eventually, I gave up and focussed on pursuing a career in web design and development (a career I was much more passionate about), and started getting out and meeting people at various unrelated social events.
 Within weeks, I had job offers coming in from my loose-knit network of new acquaintances.
-It wasn’t rocket science: People prefer to hire who they already know and like — not the faceless, personality-less individuals clogging their inbox with links.
+It’s not rocket science: People prefer to hire people they already know and like — not the faceless folks clogging their inbox with links.

-Notice how I didn't specifically describe who the people I met were?
-That’s because you need to meet all kinds of people—all backgrounds and age groups.
-You have no idea where your next client is hiding.Probably not at a web design meetup—those are filled with designers who don’t have jobs.
 All of this is worth repeating: Go to any and every meetup that matches your interests, and simply tell people you’re a web designer.
 Watch what happens.
-(Everyone needs a website, or knows someone who does.
-That's what’s so great about freelancing in this industry.)
+Everyone needs a website, or knows someone who does.
+That's what’s so great about freelancing in this industry.

 Some places to start meeting people:

 Tip: Don’t be the typical “business networker.”
 Don’t bounce from person to person shaking hands, fake-smiling, repeating first names every sentence, and handing out business cards.
 Be legitimate.
 Make real connections.
-People aren’t oblivious to hucksters.

-The other side of the networking coin — word of mouth — comes from building up a client base, having lots of contacts, and building a personal brand for yourself (with the blog, portfolios, and even templates that we spoke of).
+The other side of the networking coin — word of mouth — comes from building up a client base, having lots of contacts, and building your personal brand (with your blog, portfolios, and templates).
 This takes time.
-Do great work, treat your clients with respect, keep in contact with past clients, and follow the rest of the advice in this article, and you'll absolutely be fine.
+Do great work, treat your clients with respect, keep in touch with past clients, and follow the rest of the advice in this article, and you'll absolutely be fine.

 With networking and word of mouth, you can easily reach a state of having more work offers than you can sustain—without ever actually working for it.
 When this happens, you can increase your rates.
 Ka-ching.

-Personally, I turn down spontaneous contract offers on a weekly basis, which are all the result of word of mouth and networking I did many months ago.
+Personally, I turn down contract offers on a weekly basis.
+And they’re all the result of word of mouth and networking I did months ago.

-It honestly doesn't take long to get to this point if you produce quality work and put yourself out there like I’ve been trying to convince you to do.
+It honestly doesn't take long to get to this point if you produce quality work and put yourself out there.

-Hustling is the art of working extremely hard and extremely smart—doing things that most people wouldn’t bother to because they’re not relentlessly opportunistic.
-In our context, hustling involves going out and finding the work directly.
-For example, finding websites or businesses that desperately need your services.Does your favourite pub have a terrible site?
-Why not talk to the owners and convince them they need you to fix it?
+Hustling is the art of working extremely hard and extremely smart.
+In the context of freelancing, hustling involves going out and finding work directly.
+For example: finding websites or businesses that desperately need your services.

-If you have the right personality, and the drive, this can be an extremely effective method to whip up some initial work.
+If you have the right personality, and the drive, this can be an extremely effective way to whip up some initial work.
 It just isn’t particularly glamorous.
 It also requires your repeated, hands-on time and energy.
 (In contrast, writing blog posts or setting up a portfolio one time can attract customers for years to come.)
 The success rate of in-person contact, however, is much higher.
 The trade-off is lower volume.

-If you’re sitting at home, desperately hoping clients are going to come to you, I have news for you: They won’t come if you haven’t given them a reason to.
-You have to put yourself out there to start, and show prospective clients that you have tangible and valuable skills to offer.
+You have to put yourself out there to start, and show prospective clients that you have tangible, valuable skills to offer.

 Luckily, this is an industry where skill and contacts trump all — education is irrelevant.
 So take advantage of that.
-(I personally never studied design or programming in school.)

-Here’s my TL;DR (too long; didn’t read) next steps to getting clients and building your freelancing business:
+So to summarize, here are your next steps for getting clients and building your freelancing business:

 "Do something!
-Even if it's wrong." - My friend's dad
+Even if it's wrong."

-Remember, when starting out, it’s better to do the wrong thing than nothing at all.
+When you’re starting out, it can be better to do the wrong thing than nothing at all.
 In the process, you’ll learn, and you might just stumble into something that works beautifully.